oysbre/D365tools/README.md

 - Give SQL service account "Perform Volume Maintenance Task" rights to speedup restore
 - Show computericon on Desktop with servername

+The powershellscript azopyGetVHDfromLCS.ps1 downloads large files (VHD etc) from LCS.
+Generate SAS links in LCS and paste them into the script in the right order! aka: part1 = .exe, part2 = .rar